FlorianLR/RDGCN_seminar_report/README.md

 python main.py --language=fr_en
 ``

-###1.2 Application on the SRSPRS dataset:
+###1.2 Application on the SRPRS dataset:
 Application on any dataset works the same.
+After generating the embedding file for the SRPRS dataset (point 0.4), \
-Run the following command (with the dataset specified as language):
+run the following command (with the dataset specified as language):

 ``
 python main.py --language=dbp_yg